heremaps/gluecodium/docs/lime_idl.md

     statement).
     * **getterName**, **setterName**: marks a field in a struct type that is already marked as external to be accessed through given getter/setter functions instead of directly in Java.
+  * **swift**: describes "external" behavior for Swift.
+Currently only supported for structs and enums.
+Supported value names:
+    * **framework**: *mandatory value*.
+Specifies a name of a Swift framework that needs to be imported for the pre-existing type.
+The value can be an empty string **""** if the type resides in the current framework or in the "Foundation" framework.

 ### Type references